-Presents an overview of the graphic arts and the Visual Communications program.
+Presents an overview of graphic arts and the Visual Communications program.
 Includes the history of communications and graphic arts, the evolution of digital graphics, and current career possibilities.
-Prerequisite: Admission in the Visual Communications program and concurrent enrollment in VC114A, VC114B, VC114C, VC114D, or consent of instructor.
+Prerequisite: Enrollment in the Visual Communications program and concurrent enrollment in VC114A, VC114B, VC114C, VC114D, or consent of instructor.
 F

-VC114A Introduction to Computers for Graphics: Hardware 1 class hr/wk, 1 cr.
+VC114A Introduction to Computers for Graphics: Hardware